by Sally Matheny

 I’ve got issues.
 Don’t we all?
 But I should not allow my physical limitations to set boundaries for my son.
 If he goes to fight in a war, I want him to be strong.
 And fast.
 Very fast.

-How often do we use our limitations as an excuse?
+How often do we use our limitations as excuses?
 In the heat of battle, we don't want our kids to give up their mission because they’ve learned to say, “I’m too tired” or “This hurts to much.”
 How often do we model ways for them to push through discomfort?

-Just as important, would be educating them in the value of rest.
-Most don’t have this problem.
+Just as important, is educating them in the value of rest.
+Most don’t have this problem!
 But there are some who lean toward the other extreme, to the point of sheer exhaustion.
 Attempting to give 100% in ten different areas produces less than desirable results.